 Ledges Rockhouse Campground

 Free boondocking is popular in this area of Colorado and Ledges Rockhouse Campground is no exception.
-This BLM spot is secluded and free, but be warned–the road into this campground may become slick and impassable during rain storms, especially for larger vehicles.
+This BLM spot is secluded and free but be warned–the road into this campground may become slick and impassable during rain storms, especially for larger vehicles.

 - Closest Town: Naturita (14mi), Nucla (14mi)

-- Specs: 24 total sites, 12 tent and 12 RV sites
+- Specs: 24 total sites, 12 tent, and 12 RV sites; first-come, first-serve

 - Amenities: Bathrooms, picnic areas, fire pits/grills at each site, boat ramp access